nr Palnackie

 Dumfries and Galloway

 Climbing the narrow spiral stair case, brings you right to the top of the tower.
+Here there is a tiny gabled cap-house, which brings you out onto the wall walk.

 This would originally have given you access to the whole circumference of the tower....however only a small portion is now walkable.
 The views from the top are stunning.